DavidCEllis/linux-audio-plugin-setup/README.md

 * On the 'Runners' tab, open the 'Kron4ek' dropdown
 * Install "kron4ek-wine-9.21-staging-tkg-amd64"
 * Create a new bottle
-  * I've used `Application` as the base, it may not be necessary
+  * I've usually used `Application` as the base, it may not be necessary
+  * Reaplugs appear to work in a custom empty environment, but other plugins may need some extra dependencies
   * Make sure the Runner is "kron4ek-wine-9.21-staging-tkg-amd64" and not a different runtime
 * Install your VSTs into this newly created bottle through the UI
   * I would install a small set to check everything works, you can install more later if needed